jeromeetienne/AR.js/webvr-polyfill/README.md

 It is a polyfill for webvr API using artoolkit as positional tracker.
+It is a work in progress, use at your own risk.
 As it expose the positional tracking via WebVR api, it is possible to use WebAR without depending on any specific library API.